wodo/django-ct/docs/index.rst

 ============

 * Every class "C" is associated with one ore more closure table classes "C.CTn"
-* There is a possibility to manage more the one tree "T" inside of one closure table "C.CTn".
+* There is a possibility to manage more then one tree "T" inside of one closure table "C.CTn".
 * | Every new instance "I" of "C" will be automatically added to its associated closure tables "C.CTn"
   | (Building a tree "T" with one node.
 The root node)
 * An instance "I" of "C" always has at least one reference in its closure table "C.CTn".
 * | When a instance "I" of "C" is deleted, all references to "I" in "C.CTn" are be deleted too.
   | (The tree structure is preserved)
 * We need a ability to connect a tree "T" with a subtree "ST".
-* | We need a ability to isolate a subtree "ST" from its tree "T".
+* | We need a ability to disconnect a subtree "ST" from its tree "T".
   | (This generates a new tree)

 SQL Snippets
 ============

-A closure table is a way of storing hierarchies.
+A closure table is a way of storing hierarchies (Tree's or DAG's).
-It involves storing all path through the tree, not just those with a direct parent-child realtionship [1]_.
+It involves storing all path through the graph, not just those with a direct parent-child realtionship [1]_.

 .. code-block:: sql